 - Payment for future rehabilitation costs

 However, the exact compensation that you can claim and is likely to be approved will be completely based on a complete evaluation of your injuries and a review of your medical report.
-Talk to a product liability attorney or a burn injury lawyer in this regard.

 What If I Was Responsible For My Burn Injury At Work?

 In Tampa, Florida burn injury cases are dealt with in a very simple manner.
 Whoever is at fault will be held accountable for their actions.
 It’s as simple as that.
-For example, if you were careless and were smoking in the presence of volatile gas and suffered burn injuries, you are responsible for those injuries.
+For example, if you were careless and were smoking in the presence of volatile gas and suffered burn injuries, you are responsible for them.

 However, if you were not at fault or if your fault was minor and if you sustained those injuries in the workplace, your employer may be held responsible.
 If the employer was aware of a potential hazard but failed to make their employees aware of those hazards, you may have a strong claim.